Smoking and dementia

 Local stop smoking services are developed by experts and ex-smokers and delivered by professionals.
 They offer free expert advice, support, and encouragement to help you quit smoking for good.Find your nearest stop smoking service here.

-How do Stop Smoking London’s telephone advisors help you to stop smoking?
+How do Stop Smoking London’s telephone advisers help you to stop smoking?

 Trained advisers are on hand to offer you support, either one to one or in a group, along with stop smoking medicines.
 The sessions can be done via phone or video call if you cannot attend in person.